 Motherhouse Moved to Vienna

-In 1845, three Sisters moved to Vienna at the request of Austrian royalty to work in education.
-Empress Carolina Augusta asked for Sisters to come to teach the children of the military.
+In 1845, three Sisters moved to Vienna at the request of the Empress to teach the children of the military there.
 The Bishop of Vienna later required the Sisters to establish a separate Motherhouse in Vienna.
 Mother M. Xaveria fulfilled the request in that same year.
-Since that time, our Motherhouse has been in Vienna.

 Coming to America

-In 1931, our Sisters decided to extend the mission to the United States.
-The Sisters were able to learn English, work in a seminary, teach in schools, take classes, and work as nurses and teachers in several cities, including LaCrosse, Wisconsin; Trenton, New Jersey; Youngstown, Ohio; Independence, Iowa, and other places.
+In 1931, our Sisters extended the mission to the United States.
+The Sisters were able to learn English, work in a seminary (laundry and cooking), teach in schools, take classes, and work as nurses and teachers in several cities, including LaCrosse, Wisconsin; Trenton, New Jersey; Youngstown, Ohio; Independence, Iowa, and other cities.

 Argentina

 In 1939, a region was established in Argentina.
-The Sisters spread the Franciscan spirit through their apostolates of schools, youth ministry, a hospital, a boy's home, and various other life-impactingl ways.
+The Sisters spread the Franciscan spirit through their apostolates of schools, youth ministry, hospital work, a boy's home, and various other life-impacting ways.
 We treasure our hermanas in our sister region in South America.

 Texas (back to the history in the States)